 Does the court actively prosecute for this?

-Yes, it is possible for the courts to prosecute a pedestrian due to not exercising duty of care.
-Particularly if the pedestrian was trying to purposely cause an accident for some reason, the law may hold him or her accountable for not taking duty of care.
+Yes, the courts can prosecute a pedestrian for not exercising the duty of care.
+Particularly if the pedestrian was purposely trying to cause an accident for some reason, the law may hold him or her accountable for not taking duty of care.
 This is a form of negligence.